sambuddha92/simple-node-app/readme.md

 1. On the command line enter `git init`
 2. Check the status of changes by running the command `git status`.
 It shows you the changes made on the directory so far.
 3. Run the command `git add .` to stage all changes to commit.
+4. Run the command `git commit -m "Initial Commit`.
+This commits all staged changes with the message "Initial Commit".

 ## Connect with github remote repository